 A breakfast smoothie is also a great opportunity to sneak some fresh or frozen spinach into your morning meal.
 This article includes a few of the ways you could add spinach to your morning blend.

-My favorite is blending frozen blueberries, a handful of spinach and two spoonfuls of Greek yogurt with some cashew milk and coconut protein powder.
+Another option: Blend frozen blueberries, a handful of spinach and two spoonfuls of Greek yogurt with some cashew milk and coconut protein powder.
 The yogurt and cashew milk make for a perfectly creamy morning meal.

 3. Breakfast Casserole

 If you’re looking to impress, a breakfast casserole is the perfect opportunity to get rid of some veg.
-This recipe for green eggs and ham casserole from Bon Appetit calls for a heaping two pounds of fresh greens.
+This recipe for green eggs and ham casserole from Bon Appetit calls for a heaping 2 pounds of fresh greens.

 Another option is a standard quiche.
-Any quiche can be crustless; just make sure your pan is very well greased.
+Any quiche can be crustless; just make sure your pan is well greased.